simon387/notes/javascript/README.md

 + Use ```myString.indexOf("otherString") > -1``` instead of ```myString.includes("otherString")```

-## random usage of DOM modification
+## Random usage of DOM modification

 ```javascript
 function a() {